-We traced and agreed the asset classifications from Form F-20, Uses of Capital, to the crosswalk documentation of capital asset additions.
+We traced and agreed the asset classifications from Form F-20, Uses of Capital, to the asset classes of capital additions identified in the crosswalk and other supporting documentation.

 5. For the largest mode/service type, trace and agree the type of use classification and asset classification from Form F-20 to the crosswalk or other documentation reflecting the uses of capital.